shaktipn/TeamsAiBot/Bot/TeamsMediaBot/Docs/SETUP.md

 **Important:** When your ngrok HTTP URL changes, you must update:
 - ✅ `BotBaseUrl` and `ServiceFqdn` in `appsettings.json`
 - ✅ `Calling webhook` in Azure Bot Resource
+- ✅ Dns name of the certificate in windows machine
 - ✅ Restart your bot application for changes to take effect

 ### 9.1 Update Bot Messaging Endpoint